ApiLogicServer/ApiLogicProject/readme.md

 # Appendices

 Here is some background about API Logic Server.
+You might wish to review this later - it is _not required_ to run the Tutorial.

 &nbsp;&nbsp;